derekwang99/DH110-DEREKWANG/assignment05/README.md

 The link to the video of the prototype test can be found [here](https://youtu.be/rtldtxhx7wc).

-Notable interactions:
+**Notable interactions:**

-* The user if there was a button to go back to a previous selection in the interactive search process.
+* The user asked if there was a button to go back to a previous selection in the interactive search process.

 Other than this, the prototype test ran smoothly.